mwarning/KadNode/debian/README.md

-To create a Debian package of KadNode (a *.deb file).
-You first need to have installed the following programm:
+To create a Debian package of KadNode (a *.deb file), you first need to have installed the following programs:

 <pre>
 apt-get install build-essential debhelper hardening-includes